sumiya-kuroda/WarpedVisualStim/README.md

 #### Install:
 We use PyQt5 in addition to PsychoPy (PsychoPy does not require Qt library.)
-Install Qt.
+You can install Qt 5.15 from [here](https://doc.qt.io/qt-5/gettingstarted.html).

 ```sh
 cd <package_path>